mdanyalmalik/panel-trace/README.md

 - Direct-child PDFs are listed with natural sorting, so `Volume 2.pdf` appears before `Volume 10.pdf`.
 - One-page-at-a-time PDF reader with previous/next navigation, keyboard shortcuts, zoom controls, Ctrl/Cmd-scroll zoom, and click-to-jump page numbers.
 - Resizable reader chat panel with per-PDF chat history and a clear-chat action.
-- Secure Voyage API key settings using Electron `safeStorage`; the saved key is never returned to the renderer.
+- Secure Voyage and Gemini API key settings using Electron `safeStorage`; saved keys are never returned to the renderer.
 - Background PDF indexing with one Voyage document embedding per page.
 - Per-PDF indexing status and retry controls in the PDF list.
-- Spoiler-aware chat retrieval:
+- Spoiler-aware retrieval:
   - searches only ready indexes
   - searches earlier PDFs in the same folder
   - searches only earlier pages in the current PDF
-  - never searches the current page, future pages, later PDFs, or other folders
+  - never searches future pages, later PDFs, or other folders
+- Gemini reasoning flow:
+  - first crafts a better retrieval query from the user question and current page image
+  - then receives the current page, retrieved evidence pages, metadata, chat history, and shared system prompt
+  - returns Markdown with inline `evidence:<id>` citations
-- Clickable evidence cards in chat.
+- Clickable evidence citations in chat.
+- User questions show the page number they were asked on.
+- Dev-mode reasoning logs for prompts, retrieval query output, retrieval results, and final Markdown.
+Image data and API keys are not logged.
 - Separate simplified evidence viewer window with navigation and zoom, while the main reader stays where it is.

-## How Retrieval Works
+## How Reasoning Works

 1. Add a folder to the Library.
 2. Panel Trace discovers direct-child PDFs and queues them for indexing.
 3. Each PDF page is rendered to an image in a hidden Electron renderer.
 4. The page image is embedded with Voyage using `voyage-multimodal-3.5` and `input_type: "document"`.
 5. Page embeddings are stored locally.
-6. In the reader chat, your question is embedded with Voyage using `input_type: "query"`.
+6. In the reader chat, Gemini receives your question and the current page image to craft a retrieval query.
+7. The crafted query is embedded with Voyage using `input_type: "query"`.
-7. The query embedding is blended with the current page embedding when available.
+8. The query embedding is blended with the current page embedding when available.
-8. Local cosine similarity finds the best spoiler-safe earlier pages.
+9. Local cosine similarity finds the best spoiler-safe earlier pages.
-9. Results appear as evidence cards, not generated prose.
+10. Gemini receives the original question, chat history, current page image, retrieved evidence page images, metadata, and the shared system prompt.
+11. The answer appears as Markdown with clickable evidence citations.

 ## Spoiler Boundary

 PDF order is determined by natural, case-insensitive filename sorting inside the selected folder.

-When reading the current PDF:
+For retrieval while reading the current PDF:

 - Pages before the current page are eligible.
-- The current page is not eligible.
+- The current page is not retrieved as earlier evidence.
 - Later pages are not eligible.

 For other PDFs: